victorobiahu07/AppianProject/README.md

 ----------------
 APPROACH
 ----------------
-For sake of simplicity, I implemented the program using enums for ranks and suits with the card.
-I also created the playing card deck using arrays to properly illustrate the manual shuffle method.
-I also implemented a dealCard and resetDeck function to enable multiple playing sessions.
+For sake of simplicity, I implemented the program using enums for ranks and suits of the card.
+I used arrays to illustrate the 52 card standard playing deck.
+Methods implemented include: shuffle, dealCard and resetDeck  to enable multiple playing sessions.